Sehrish88/Sehrish88.github.io/_posts/2020-01-19-data_structures_my_cli_app_and_life.markdown

 ---

-In this blog I will share my reflections and lessons from the recent CLI application projecf thaf i completed, which involved tne creation of a weather app. in particular, I'd like to highlight the significance of data and data structures.
+In this blog I will share my reflections and lessons from the recent CLI application project that i completed, which involved the creation of a weather app. in particular, I'd like to highlight the significance of data and data structures.

 # Array of Light